Easily upload or update entry data in bulk using our automatically generated Excel templates. With the ability to import entries, you can:

 Additionally, to import data into a repeating section within other repeating sections, the sheet for the innermost repeating section must have an ID column for the repeating section itself, the form, and all parent sections.

-When updating data, existing repeating section data will be left as is if a sheet does not exist for a repeating section, the repeating section data is left as is.
+When updating data, existing repeating section data will be left as is if a sheet does not exist for a repeating section.
 If a sheet does exist, the repeating section items that are not in the import file will be deleted.

 Lookup field data

-Lookup field data can be imported using the value display name (ex: Product 5) or the corresponding entry ID from the source form (ex: 5).
+If your form has Lookup fields, you can import data to those fields using the value’s name (ex: “Flavored Coffees”) or the corresponding entry ID number from the source form (ex: “5” if the entry number is #5).
 When importing checkbox values into Lookups, the import value should be a comma-delimited list of display names (ex: First Choice, Second Choice, Third Choice).
-If your Lookup fields have any cascading dropdowns, make sure to include those values in the import file as well.
+If your Lookup fields have any connected cascading dropdowns, make sure to include those values in the import file as well.

 In some cases, an import may fail and only import some of the entries.
 To import the missing entries: